gavin5325/gavin_li_unsw_honours_2025/2_seurat_preprocessing_integration_conversion/Readme.md

-**In chronological order**
+These scripts contain the steps I took to pre-process, integrate and convert Seurat objects containing the loom count matrices.
+The chronological order of all scripts in this directory are listed below.

-250511_seurat_generation.R: Generates seurat object from sample-specific looom count matrices, aligned to hg38.
+`250511_seurat_generation.R`: Generates seurat object from sample-specific looom count matrices, aligned to hg38.

 250520_seurat_preprocessing.R: A series of functions that performs pre-processing on seurat objects created from previous script.